The Dating Game of Economic Integration

 Ever noticed how your friend group gradually became inseparable after starting off as random classmates?
 Well, countries do something similar - it's called economic integration, and it's basically the international relations version of "going steady."
 Let's break down this global romance story!

 Imagine your country as that shy teenager who finally decides it's time to make some friends.
 Economic integration is when countries stop trying to do everything alone and start sharing their economic toys with others.
-Canadian economist Jacob Viner put a name to this friendship process back in 1950, probably while watching countries exchange notes and giggle about tariffs.
+Canadian economist Jacob Viner put a name to this friendship process back in 1950, probably while watching exchange rates and giggling about tariffs.

 It's like when you and your mates decide to pool money for pizza instead of everyone buying their own personal pizzas.
 Suddenly, you've got more pizza variety, better value, and everyone's happier (except maybe the friend who wanted pineapple, but that's a different story).